 I wish we would have known .
 How great UCDS was when we were there.
 We left due to logistical reasons and have regretted our decision ever since.
 Our new school (won t mention name) does NOT meet the high expectations that UCDS had.
 When we were there it was our first school experience so I expected other schools couldn t be so different.
 I m sad to say we were wrong.
 UCDS has quality teachers forward thinking education and a fun community of parents.
 Don t be fooled by other schools UCDS walks the walk!
 I wish we would have known we would have never left.

 University Child Development School is a private elementary school in Seattle.
 The principal of University Child Development School is Paula Smith.
-318 students attend University Child Development School and identify as White, non-Hispanic; Asian; and Asian/Pacific Islander.
+318 students go to University Child Development School and identify primarily as White, non-Hispanic; Asian; and Asian/Pacific Islander.
 The student to teacher ratio at University Child Development School is 6:1.
 Seattle Area German American School is one of the nearest elementary schools.

 - Ceramics sculpture